Terry Corbell, The Biz Coach

 5. Develop a customer-privacy policy.
 Communicate it with customers.

-So, remember: If you use old school/new school thinking, good things will happen.
+So, remember: If you use old school/new school marketing, good things will happen.